srcimon/screwbox/UNRELEASED-CHANGES.md

 - Added separate length loss property to indirect light configuration
 - Added glyphs to Boldzilla font `|` and `=`
+- Rich text rendering using multiple fonts and shaders (#445)

 ### 🪛 Bug Fixes